Tuesday, December 6, 2016

 “It is last minute,” Comfort said.
 He looked over his sheet music for “Glory to God in the Highest.”
 His solo required a big vocal range, but he knew he could do it.

 “We can sing a duet,” Joy said.
-“And we’ll lead the angel orchestra, just like we usually do . . .”
+“You’ll lead the choir, and I’ll lead the orchestra, just like we usually do . . .”
 The brother and sister angels had been in training for years.

 “We’re technically plan B that became plan A,” Comfort said.
 “Originally, the Melody Makers Choir was on the schedule, but it fell through.
-We really need to prove ourselves tonight!”
+We really need to prove ourselves!”

 “What’s the occasion?”
 Joy said.
 “Oh, I remember now . . . something like God decided to send his Son to live on Earth, and this is his big entrance.”